Richard Lounsbery: Personal life

 Lounsbery married Vera Victoroff, a Russian refugee in Paris, in 1928.

 He was the cousin of the painter Ben Ali Haggin.

 The Richard Lounsbery Foundation

+The Richard Lounsbery Foundation originated in 1959 when it was created through a trust established by the Lounsbery family.
+Following Richard's passing in 1967, Vera Victoroff Lounsbery collaborated with attorney Alan F. McHenry to establish a well-defined set of objectives for the foundation.
 Today, the Richard Lounsbery Foundation is a philanthropic organization which supports novel research projects, science education, and key scientific policy issues through seed money or partial support.
 It distributes a total of about $2.5 million each year, mostly in grants of $25,000–$100,000.
 The foundation takes a special interest in cooperative activities between French and American scholars.